FACTBOX-Back to pubs, gyms and movies: plotting the road back to normal | Health

 Non-essential retailers in England reopened on April 12 along with pubs and restaurants operating outdoors.
 Indoor hospitality, cinemas, theatres, and sports halls reopened on May 17.
 Britain also allowed international travel to resume, but people arriving from most destinations are still subject to quarantine.
 The one-metre plus social distancing rule for restaurants and pubs might be ditched on June 21.

-Indoor dining will be allowed from June 30.
-All shops, museums, cinemas and theatres, will be allowed to reopen on May 19.
+It also pushed back a nightly curfew to 9 p.m.
+(1900 GMT) from 7 p.m.
+It will be moved to 11 p.m. from June 9 and scrapped completely on June 30.
+All shops, museums, cinemas and theatres, reopened on May 19.
 Foreign tourists with a "health pass" will be able to visit France from June 9.

 Disneyland Paris will re-open on June 17.
 GERMANY

-The Berlin state government has agreed to lift a nightly curfew and ease restrictions on shopping from May 19 and to allow outdoor dining from May 21, if the seven-day incidence remained below 100 for three consecutive days.
+Berlin has agreed to lift a nightly curfew and ease restrictions on shopping from May 19 and to allow outdoor dining from May 21, if the seven-day incidence remains below 100 for three consecutive days.
 Other regions, such as the western state of Rhineland-Palatinate, are planning a three-stage opening scheme that started from May 12, with indoor restaurants opening on June 2 in areas of incidence below 50.

 The state of Bavaria allowed outdoor dining and the opening of concert halls, opera houses, theatres and cinemas from May 10 in areas with low incidence rates.
-Hotels, holiday homes and campsites will reopen from May 21.
-From May 12, Bavaria also allowed travel to Austria.
+Hotels, holiday homes and campsites started reopening from May 21.
+It also allowed travel to Austria.
 Lower Saxony eased restrictions from May 10 in low incidence areas for those vaccinated, with a negative test result or proof of recovery.
 This included the reopening of outdoor dining, accommodation for local travellers, and all retail stores.

+Hamburg will allow outdoor dining venues and retail stores to reopen from May 22, with theatres and concert halls set to follow from May 28.
+GREECE

-GREECE Greece reopened restaurants and bars from May 3, organised beaches on May 8, and its tourism industry on May 15.
+Greece reopened restaurants and bars from May 3, organised beaches on May 8, and tourism industry on May 15.
 Tourists from the EU, Britain, the United States and Israel are allowed to visit as long as they have been vaccinated or recovered from the virus.
+ITALY

-QATAR Qatar decided on May 9 to gradually lift measures in four phases, starting on May 28 and ending on July 30.
+Qatar decided on May 9 to gradually lift measures in four phases, starting on May 28 and ending on July 30.
+SAUDI ARABIA

-SAUDI ARABIA On May 17, Saudi Arabia opened land, sea and air borders.
+On May 17, Saudi Arabia opened land, sea and air borders.
 From May 20, foreign visitors arriving by air from most countries no longer need to quarantine if they have been vaccinated.
+SPAIN

-SPAIN Curfews were lifted across most of Spain on May 9.
-Since then, responsibility for anti-COVID emergency measures lies with individual regions.
+Curfews were lifted across most of Spain on May 9.
+Since then, responsibility for emergency measures lies with individual regions.
+Spain will from May 24 allow people from low-risk non-EU countries to enter without a negative PCR test.
+All non-EU travellers who have been vaccinated will be allowed in from June 7.

-Spain plans to lift its requirement for Britons to present a negative coronavirus PCR test upon arrival from May 20.
-TURKEY

-Turkey started easing its lockdown on May 17 by allowing movement during the day while keeping overnight and weekend curfews in place until June 1.
-UNITED STATES
+TURKEY Turkey started easing its lockdown on May 17 by allowing movement during the day while keeping overnight and weekend curfews in place until June 1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)